Mercedes Richards: Academic beginnings

-Richards graduated with the degree of BSc with Special Honors in Physics from the University of the West Indies in 1977 and in 1979 she earned a MS in Space Science at York University in Toronto.
-Persistence during her studies in Toronto helped her in a time where teachers were really tough with female students.
+Richards graduated with the degree of BSc with Special Honors in Physics from the University of the West Indies in 1977 and in 1979 she earned an MS in Space Science at York University in Toronto.
+Persistence during her studies in Toronto helped her in a time when teachers were tough with female students.
 She received her PhD in Astronomy and Astrophysics in 1986 at the University of Toronto.

 Personal life

 She married Donald Richards in 1980, a professor of Statistics at Pennsylvania State University.
 They had two daughters, Chandra and Suzanne.

 Even though she had little free time, she enjoyed reading detective novels and writing poetry.
-She liked playing the violin and she passed some exams of the British Royal School of Music.
-Richards spoke French fluently and had a working knowledge of Spanish, Slovak, Czech and German.
+She liked playing the violin and she passed some exams at the British Royal School of Music.
+Richards spoke French fluently and had a working knowledge of Spanish, Slovak, Czech, and German.
 Along with her many refined hobbies, she maintained a concern with the most vulnerable part and cooperated with food banks.